-Arenado, Bader HR; Wainwright, Cards top Mets for 5th in row
+Wainwright, Cards win 5th in row; Mets fire hitting coaches

-ST. LOUIS (AP) — Nolan Arenado and Harrison Bader homered, Adam Wainwright hung tough and the St. Louis Cardinals beat the New York Mets 6-5 Monday night for their fifth straight win.
+ST. LOUIS (AP) — Adam Wainwright came off the COVID-19 injured list and hung tough, St. Louis got a lights-out performance from its bullpen and the Cardinals beat the New York Mets 6-5 Monday night for their fifth straight win.

+The Cardinals were clinging to a one-run lead in the ninth with two outs and a runner on base when the lights at Busch Stadium flickered, then went out for a moment.

+“Thank God a pitch wasn’t in mid-flight or a ball wasn’t going in the air for a flyball or something like that to end the game,” Cardinals manager Mike Shildt said.
+“I have no explanation for it.”

+“We just felt like the players needed a different level of support and maybe some different skills brought into the mix.”

+Nolan Arenado and Harrison Bader homered to back Wainwright’s first win of the season.
+Four Cardinals relievers combined for 3 1/3 hitless innings.

-Wainwright (1-3), activated from the COVID-19 list to make the start, fell behind 5-2 in the third inning.
-But he didn’t give up any more runs before leaving with two outs in the sixth, and the bullpen preserved his first win of the season.
+Wainwright (1-3) had been out because of virus contact tracing.
+He fell behind 5-2 in the third inning, but didn’t give up any more runs before leaving with two outs in the sixth.

+“The boys just picked me up tonight,” Wainwright said.
+“It was a huge win for our team.
+They did it because I did not.
+I was terrible.”

 Genesis Cabrera and Giovanny Gallegos combined for 2 1/3 innings of scoreless relief.
-Alex Reyes worked around a pair of walks in the ninth to earn his eighth save — he has not allowed an earned run in 14 1/3 innings this season.
+Reyes worked around a pair of walks in the ninth to earn his eighth save — he has not allowed an earned run in 14 1/3 innings this season.

 Joey Lucchesi (0-2) allowed six runs on seven hits in 2 2/3 innings after being recalled from the Mets’ alternate training site to make the start.
 He has not pitched into the fourth inning in any of his three starts this season.

+“It’s a little different for me,” Lucchesi said.
+“Usually once the season starts you get that fifth day start.
+I’m just trying my best to adapt to it.
+I don’t want to give any excuses.”

-Dominic Smith drove in a run on a groundout and Kevin Pillar hit a two-run homer to put the Mets up in the third.
+Smith drove in a run on a groundout and Kevin Pillar hit a two-run homer to put the Mets up in the third.

 Arenado answered with a three-run drive in the bottom half to make it 5-all.
 His fifth home run of the season landed in the left-field bullpen.
 Paul DeJong and Tyler O’Neill followed with doubles to put St. Louis ahead.